 Chuku’s is London’s first and only Nigerian tapas restaurant – run by brother and sister Emeka and Ifeyinwa Frederick – pairing pop-art interiors with culinary credentials that include the Young British Foodie Awards and a sell-out residency at Somerset House.
 Sweet okra, yam dumplings, caramel kuli kuli chicken wings and plantain waffles is the order.

-LOVENPresents and True Craft are go-tos for leopard-spotted, Neapolitan-style, sourdough pizza – the former served in The Cove artspace, the latter in a revamped Victorian pub with an adjoining bottle shop.
+True Craft is a go-to for leopard-spotted, Neapolitan-style, sourdough pizza – served in a revamped Victorian pub with an adjoining bottle shop.
 Take note of the beer pairings on the menu when you order.
-Both deliver, if you fancy your slice back at home.

 Tottenham’s best Sunday roast is served at The High Cross.
 Its history (as a former 1920s public toilet) is no indication of its present: come here for old-school pub grub, done really well.
 They’ve got all the classics on its blackboard-scrawled menu of belly pork, nut roasts and feather-light Yorkshire puddings.